A declaration vote cast at a polling place outside of a voter's electoral division, but still within their state or territory.

 You cannot vote at an election unless your name is on the electoral roll.
 Australian citizens 18 years of age and over (with a few exceptions) must enrol to vote.

 Application form to enrol to vote or to change your address in Federal and State/Territory elections.
-Enrolment forms are available at all post offices, postal agencies, AEC offices and on our Home Page.
+Enrolment forms are available online or at AEC offices.

 The enrolment rate (known as the participation rate until December 2014) is calculated by dividing the number of electors on the electoral roll by the estimated eligible population.